Oreshek Fortress: Late Russian Empire

 The prisoners, including both women, were strip-searched on arrival, and then locked in solitary confinement in a small, sparsely furnished cell, where at first they had nothing to read, except a printed declaration on the wall warning that insulting the jailers would be punishable by death.
 They were told the rules obliged the staff to address prisoners in the second person single, like an adult speaking to a child.
 Some prisoners communicated by knocking on the pipes, using a simple code, though they risked severe consequences if they were caught.
 Yuvachov was in solitary confinement for three years before he was allowed to speak to speak a fellow prisoner.

-Under these conditions, several either went mad, or be came suicidal, or both.
-Of the eight who were transported from Kara prison, Yegor Minakov was executed after a few months in Shlisselburg, in September 1884, after attacking a prison doctor whom he thought was trying to poison him.
+Under these conditions, several either went mad, or became suicidal, or both.
+Of the eight who were transported from Kara prison, Yegor Minakov was executed after a few months in Shlisselburg, in September 1884, after attacking a prison doctor who he thought was trying to poison him.
 Another prisoner, named Klimenko, hanged himself around the time that Minakov was executed.
 Ippolit Myshkin was executed for a similar offence two months later.

-After Myshkin's execution, there was a minor loosenign of the prison regime when the six prisoners who appeared in the worst health were permitted to talk walks in pairs, and therefore to talk to each other.
+After Myshkin's execution, there was a minor loosening of the prison regime when the six prisoners who appeared in the worst health were permitted to take walks in pairs, and therefore to talk to each other.
 According to Vera Figner, who survived two decades in Shlisselberg, "these walks in pairs were the first breach in our stony grave."

 One of the first six granted this privilege was Mikhail Grachevsky, a member of Narodnaya Volya, despite which, he constantly complained about prison conditions.
 In 1887, he attacked a prison doctor, apparently expecting to be executed, but the prison authorities decided that he was mad and did not punish him, so he used a kerosene lamp to set fire to himself.